Faculty

 Bernardo Collufio

 Bernardo Collufio is a PhD student with PNRR fellowship in “Mathematics in Natural, Social and Life Sciences” curriculum at GSSI.
 He obtained his Bachelor’s degree in Mathematics at University of Messina and Master’s degree in Applied Mathematics at University of Pavia, with a thesis entitled "Mathematical and numerical study of first ionization phenomena for atomic hydrogen in an extended phase space".
-His main interests concern the study of numerical schemes for solving kinetic PDEs arising in many physical processes in the context of Gas Dynamics, Fluid Dynamics and Plasma Physics, with a particular focus on high accuracy, asymptotic preserving property and preservation of conserved quantities.
+His main interests concern the study of numerical schemes for solving kinetic PDEs arising in many physical processes in the context of Gas Dynamics, Fluid Dynamics and Plasma Physics, with a particular focus on high accuracy, asymptotic preserving property and physical consistence.

 Emanuele Zangrando